Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach

 Algorithm \ref{alg:Locally Balanced PoissonMH} corresponds to Case \ref{case:omega1 = omega2} of our meta-algorithm \ref{alg:auxiliary-based MCMC}.
 Consequently, its validity is directly proven by Proposition \ref{prop:auxiliary-validity}.
 Moreover, several points are worth discussing.

 Firstly, the proposed method is an auxiliary-variable-based variant of the locally-balanced proposal.
 Our proposal distribution $q_{\omega_1}^{(g)}$ closely resembles the first-order locally balanced proposal, with one key modification.
 The term $\partial_{\theta_i} \log \pi(\theta\mid x)$ in \eqref{eqn:locally-balanced, factorized} is substituted by $\partial_{\theta_i} \log \left(\pi(\theta\mid x)\bP_{\theta}(\omega_1)\right)$.
-Meanwhile, standard calculation (provided in supplementary \ref{sec:locally balanced Poisson implement}) shows the proxy function $\pi(\theta\mid x)\cdot \bP_\theta(\omega_1)$ only depends on \textbf{the minibatch $S$}.
-Consequently, the cost of computing the gradient is at the same level as calculating the acceptance ratio in PoissonMH, thus not significantly increasing the cost per step.
+Meanwhile, standard calculation (provided in Appendix \ref{sec:locally balanced Poisson implement}) shows the proxy function $\pi(\theta\mid x)\cdot \bP_\theta(\omega_1)$ only depends on \textbf{the minibatch $S$}.
+Consequently, the cost of computing the gradient is at the same level as PoissonMH, thus not significantly increasing the cost per step.

-Secondly, our key observation is the auxiliary variable $\omega_1$ depends only on the current state $\theta$.
-Therefore, one may as well first generate the minibatch and then propose the new step, i.e. swap the order of Steps 4 and 5 in Algorithm \ref{alg:PoissonMH}.
-Then, $\pi(\theta\mid x)\bP_{\theta}(\omega_1)$ is employed as a computationally proxy function.
-Therefore, the auxiliary variable \(\omega_1\) is simultaneously used for estimating both the gradient and the target ratio.

-Lastly, following \cite{livingstone2022barker}, we choose $g(t) = t/(1+t)$ and $g(t) = \sqrt{t}$ in our actual implementation.
+Secondly, following \cite{livingstone2022barker}, we choose $g(t) = t/(1+t)$ and $g(t) = \sqrt{t}$ in our actual implementation.
 We call them Poisson--Barker and Poisson--MALA respectively.
-These are the minibatch versions (covering both proposal generation and target ratio evaluation) of the Barker proposal and MALA.
-These choices of $g$ allow efficient implementation, with details available in supplementary \ref{sec:locally balanced Poisson implement}.
-Their numerical performances and comparisons are examined in Section \ref{sec:experiment}.
+These are the minibatch versions (covering both proposal generation and target ratio evaluation) of the Barker's proposal and MALA.
+These choices of $g$ allow efficient implementation, with details in Appendix \ref{sec:locally balanced Poisson implement}.